sannidhya-b/agentic-ai-task-innomatics-2026/README.md

 ## 📌 Overview

-This repository contains my work, tasks, and implementations completed during the **Agentic AI Internship at Innomatics Research Labs (February 2026)**.
+This repository contains my work, tasks, and implementations completed during the **Agentic AI Internship at Innomatics Research Labs ( 11th February 2026)**.

 The internship focuses on building intelligent AI systems capable of reasoning, decision-making, and autonomous task execution using modern AI techniques.